 In New Jersey, Phillipsburg crowned back-to-back champions in Kevin Kane (189) and Greg Troxell (Hwt) and Jim Crouse (171) took 3rd as Bob Jiorle’s squad finished the season in the #1 slot in New Jersey.

+In the 7th annual Challenge of Champions on March 25th, the AA Team was able to defeat the AAA Team 28-20.
+North Schuylkill wrestlers were 2-0-1 as Chris Rickard won at 103, Randy Reidler had a draw at 112 and Mark Cesari won at 145.
+Bethlehem Catholic’s Blayne Diacont and Tony Iasiello lost to Rob Harris and Chris Kwortnik, respectively.
+Northampton’s Mike Recker and Easton’s Tony Rizzolino lost close decisions for the AAA squad.
 On April 2nd, the 15th annual Pittsburgh Press Classic took place as the US All-Stars outpointed the PA All-Stars 30-16.
 District XI wrestlers competing included Bethlehem Catholic’s Blayne Diacont, Northampton’s Mike Recker and North Schuylkill’s Chris Rickard, Randy Reidler & Mark Cesari.
-Cesari was able to register a win.
-North Penn’s Chris Kwortnik was named PA’s Outstanding Wrestler.
+Cesari was able to register a 12-7 win while the rest of the local participants dropped decisions.
+North Penn’s Chris Kwortnik was named PA’s Outstanding Wrestler